tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 To filter the results efficiently, it is usually best to store the two different stats (here `lfc` and `pval`) in two separate matrices where each has the same dimensions and row/column ordering.
-Note, in this case a `list` is used to store the two matrices.
+Note, in this case a `list` is used to store the two `matrices`.

 ``` r
 degList <- list(lfc=degMA[ , grepl("lfc", colnames(degMA))], pval=degMA[ , grepl("pval", colnames(degMA))])